 2. The Duty to Refer

-All professionals have a responsibility to refer a child to Children's social care under section 11 of the Children Act 2004 if they believe or suspect that the child:
+All practitioners have a responsibility to refer a child to Children's Social Care under section 11 of the Children Act 2004 if they believe or suspect that the child:

 - Has suffered significant harm;

 - Is likely to suffer significant harm;

 - Has a disability, developmental and welfare needs which are likely only to be met through provision of family support services (with agreement of the child's parent) under the Children Act 1989;

 - Is a Child in Need whose development would be likely to be impaired without provision of services.

 When practitioners make a referral to Children's Social Care, they should include any pre-existing assessments in respect of the child, if they have been completed.
 Any information they have about the child's developmental needs, the capacity of their parents and carers to meet these within the context of their wider family and environment should also be provided as a part of the referral information.
 This should include any information that may inform safeguarding concerns or assessment of risk from outside the home (extra-familial risk).

 The referrer should always seek consent from parents they are referring unless to do so would put any child or young person at further risk.
 See Information Sharing Procedure, National Guidance on Information Sharing for further information on how and when to share safeguarding concerns.